 Fees of the administrator or executor are fixed by law and must be approved by the court.
 The law authorizes the court to approve a reasonable fee.
-The rates on personal property range from $2\frac{1}{2}\%$ to 5%, depending upon the value of such property.
+The rates on personal property range from $2!/2\%$ to 5%, depending upon the value of such property.
 The rate on real estate varies with the amount of work required.
+For income tax reasons, these fees are often waived.

 Attorney Fees.
 The executor or administrator hires an attorney to handle the legal duties in administering an estate.
 The attorney is paid from the funds of the estate.
 The attorney's fees follow the pattern of the fees of the executor or administrator.
 In all instances the fees must be approved by the court.
-The schedule of fees is established in South Dakota by the County Bar Associations.
-The rates may be 4% or more of the value of real and personal property.
+The schedule of fees is established in South Dakota by the bar associations.
+The rates are generally 3% of the value of real and personal property.
+In larger estates the rates are graduated downward.
+A minimum charge will be made for very small estates.